-- When connecting a computer or other audiovisual equipment to the projector, make the connections AFTER unplugging the power cord of the projector from the AC outlet and turning off the equipment to be connected. - Please read the owner's manuals of the projector and the equipment to be connected for instructions on how to make the connections.
+- When connecting a computer or other audiovisual equipment to the projector, make the connections AFTER unplugging the power cord of the projector from the AC outlet and turning off the equipment to be connected. - Please read the user guides of the projector and the equipment to be connected for instructions on how to make the connections.